Johan van Heerden / Assistant professor

 I obtained my B.Sc.
 (2006) and M.Sc.
 (2009) degrees in molecular cell biology from the University of Cape Town (South Africa).
 I started my research career by investigating the potential to exploit gene expression profiles of peripheral tissues as non-invasive diagnostic indicators of psychiatric states, which culminated in my M.Sc. dissertation.
 In 2009, I joined Prof. Bas Teusink as a PhD student, venturing into the world of microbial physiology and metabolism.
 In this position, I researched the dynamic regulation of glycolysis in baker’s yeast, focusing on the role that trehalose metabolism plays during transitions from low to high glucose environments.

-In 2014, I joined Prof. Frank Bruggeman as a post-doctoral research, where I set out to understand how the processes of growth and division impact the stability and variability of phenotypic traits in microbial populations.
+After my PhD, I joined Prof. Frank Bruggeman as a post-doctoral researcher, where I set out to understand how the processes of growth and division impact the stability and variability of phenotypic traits in microbial populations.
 In this position, I co-developed a pipeline for the automated segmentation and tracking of individual cells in dense bacterial cultures.

-Recently, I became a staff member in the Systems Bioinformatics group, where I am involved in several research projects while continuing to pursue a deeper understanding of growth processes at the single cell level.
+In 2020, I became a staff member in the Systems Biology Lab, where I am involved in several research projects while continuing to pursue a deeper understanding of metabolism and growth-related processes at the single-cell level.

 Contact me